If you don’t want to move home, equity release is a way to utilise some of the tax-free funds locked in your property.

 Helping you understand equity release and finding out whether it is right for you is our primary role.
 Both you and your expert equity release adviser must be sure it is before going ahead.

-A local, expert adviser can visit you at home to discuss your needs and explain more about equity release.
+An expert adviser can discuss your needs over the phone and explain more about equity release.
 They’ll always tell you if equity release isn’t right for you and there’s absolutely no obligation to go ahead.
-If you do decide to go ahead, our usual advice fee of 1.99% of the amount released, subject to a minimum of £1,499, is only payable upon completion.
+Unless you decide to go ahead, our service is completely free of charge as our fixed advice fee of £1,499 is only payable on completion of a plan.

-A lifetime mortgage is a loan secured against your property and the loan plus roll-up interest is repaid when your plan comes to an end.
-Usually, that’s when you, or the last-remaining applicant, either passes away or moves into long-term care.
-With a lifetime mortgage you’ll still retain full ownership of your home and there are typically no monthly repayments.
+Equity release may involve a lifetime mortgage that is a loan secured against your home.
+There are typically no monthly repayments as the loan plus roll up interest is repaid when the plan comes to an end.
+This is usually when you, or the last remaining applicant, either passes away or moves into long term care.
 You should always think carefully before securing a loan against your home.
+Equity release will reduce the value of your estate and may affect your entitlement to means tested benefits.